2018 Top 12 Financial Wellness Links for Persons with Disabilities, Family Members and Service Providers

-Financial Wellness is defined as having the financial security and financial freedom of choice, in the present and in the future.
+Financial well-being is defined as having the financial security and financial freedom of choice in the present and into the future.

-A wide variety of websites provide information and tools to help improve the financial wellness of individuals.
-National Disability Institute has put together our top financial wellness links for 2016.
+A wide variety of websites provide information and tools to help individuals improve the financial well-being.
+Below is a list of National Disability Institute's (NDI) top financial well-being links for 2018.

 Earned Income Tax Credit and Free Tax Preparation

 The Volunteer Income Tax Assistance (VITA) Program offers free tax help to people who make $54,000 or less and need assistance in preparing their own tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.
 This website provides a search feature to identify VITA programs by zip code.

 2. MyFreeTaxes (myfreetaxes.com)